 - Transfer dough to lightly floured surface.
 Halve the dough and form into two discs.
 Wrap each tightly with plastic wrap.

 - Refrigerate at least 30 minutes prior to rolling out.
 (Dough can be made 3 days ahead of assembly.
-Keep chilled, or freeze up to 1 month.)
+Keep chilled.
+Let sit at room temperature 10-15 minutes before rolling.)

 Filling

 - In a large sauté pan, melt butter over medium heat.
 Add onions, celery, and shallots.
 Season with salt and pepper.
-Sauté until brown, about 8 minutes, stirring frequently.
+Sauté until brown, about 5 minutes, stirring occasionally.

 - Add wine, and reduce by half, about 3 minutes.
 Mix in flour, and stir for 2 minutes.
 Slowly whisk in hot stock until completely incorporated.
 Let bubble and thicken for 7-10 minutes.